IsabelleLussier/IsabelleLussier/README.md

 - 👋 Hi, I’m Isa
-- 👀 I’m interested in design.
+- 👀 I'm a UX Designer for Fiveonefour
-- 🌱 I’m currently learning how to build a website with Framer.
+- 🌱 I’m currently learning how to code with Mimo
-- 💞️ I’m looking to collaborate on product design projects.
 - 📫 How to reach me on www.linkedin.com/in/isabellelussier !
 - ⚡ Fun fact: I signed up for a half-Ironman and now I gotta start training for it.
-- website: coming soooooon

 <!---
 IsabelleLussier/IsabelleLussier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.